 Who is Liable in a Dangerous Drug Suit?

 Several different parties may be responsible for a flawed, dangerous medication.
 Of course, the first party to consider is the manufacturer due to the large degree of responsibility the maker shoulders to create safe medications for consumer use.
 Typically, drugmakers are a primary principle where liability is a concern in a lawsuit.
-Consider that a victim’s life can be permanently devastated or destroyed by drug contamination or other medication mishap.
+Consider that a victim’s life can be permanently devastated or destroyed by drug contamination or other medication mishaps.

 Physicians and other medical professionals can be held liable if they did not adequately explain potential side effects or provide necessary and pertinent information to patients, thus constituting a failure to warn.
 Additionally, pharmacists can incorrectly fill a prescription or fail to inform a customer of a dangerous drug.
 These actions can open pharmacists up to a lawsuit.
 Even patients who misused and abused prescription medications have filed suit against the pharmacists who filled their prescriptions.